wayneIBM/vpc-on-classic/console-tutorial.md

 See [Connecting to your Windows instance](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-connecting-to-your-windows-instance) for more information on how to connect to your instance.

 ## Monitoring your instance

-For an activity log that shows when the instance was started, stopped, or rebooted, click **Activity** in the navigation pane.
+You can monitor the CPU, volume, memory, and network usage of your instance over time.

+To monitor your instance:

+1. Click **Virtual server instance** in the navigation pane.
+1. Click the name of your instance.
+1. Click **Monitoring** in the navigation pane.

 ## Creating a load balancer
 You can create a load balancer to distribute inbound traffic across multiple instances.